 The schoolâ€™s mission is to promote the Italian language and culture to children and adults in a student-centered environment; nurturing responsible, global citizens by providing cross-cultural understanding and fostering a deep appreciation for world civilizations that intersect with the Italian culture.

 Scuola Italiana is a registered, 501(c)3 nonprofit and a partner with Oregon Cultural Trust.

-Tuition is $13 an hour for language classes and $10 an hour for preschool.
-An annual fee of $150 per individual or $200 per family covers the cost of project materials, books, cooking & art supplies, administrative costs, insurance, etc. Discounts are available; families receive a 30% after the first full paid tuition and any students may receive a 5% tuition discount for prepayment of the full year’s tuition.
+Tuition is $13 an hour for language classes and $11 an hour for preschool.
+For children, there is an annual fee of $150 per individual or $200 per family covers the cost of project materials, books, cooking & art supplies, administrative costs, insurance, etc. For individual adults, the annual fee is $75 or $25 a semester.
+For adults registering as a family, the annual fee is $175.
+Discounts are available: families receive a 30% discount after the first full paid tuition for language classes, a 10% tuition discount for preschool, and any student may receive a 5% tuition discount for prepayment of the full year’s tuition.